 Attribute value Service group behavior OnlineGroup If the configured application is started outside of VCS control, VCS brings the corresponding service group online.
 If you attempt to start the application on a frozen node or service group, VCS brings the corresponding service group online once the node or the service group is unfrozen.
 OfflineGroup If the configured application is stopped outside of VCS control, VCS takes the corresponding service group offline.
-OfflineHold If a configured application is stopped outside of VCS control, VCS sets the state of the corresponding VCS resource as offline.
-VCS does not take any parent resources or the service group offline.
+OfflineHold If a configured application is stopped outside of VCS control, the agent sets the state of the corresponding VCS resource as offline.
+In this case, the agents does not take any parent resource or the service group offline.
+Note: The agent sets offline state only for the resources that support detection of an intentional offline, and are registered as V51 or later agents.